-How are Bed Bugs Different?
+How are They Different?

-How do Bed Bugs Spread?
+How do They Spread?

-What do Bed Bugs Look Like?
+What do They Look Like?

-Bed bugs are sort of round or oval and are flat.
+They are sort of round or oval and are flat.
 They have six legs and on their head they have two mouthpieces, which are used to pierce the skin and then suck blood similar to sucking through a straw.
 Their color ranges from straw colored to dark red or mahogany in color to even dark brown.

-The six legs are well developed and allow these critters to climb up vertical surfaces such as a wall or window – although they struggle when climbing glass.
+The six legs are well developed and allow these critters to climb up vertical surfaces such as a wall or window although they struggle when climbing glass.
 Their upper body is crinkly like paper and hairy.

-Common Symptoms of Bed Bugs
+Common Symptoms

 Many bite marks that are itchy could be signs of a stray mosquito in your bedroom.
 They can be difficult to find in the daytime so you may have to look around for a while.

-How Difficult is it to Find Bed bugs?
+How Difficult is it to Find Them?

 As the infestation grows it is not only easier to see them during the day, they begin leaving their mark on everything.
 You may notice a dark line, particularly in the crevices of your mattress.
 If you have light-colored furniture you can also see the dark lines they leave behind during their travels.